News

-Ruby Roseman-Gannon Wins Inaugural Gibraltar to Inverell
+Ruby Roseman-Gannon wins inaugural Gibraltar to Inverell

 Young sensation Ruby Roseman-Gannon (ARA Pro Racing Sunshine Coast) has returned triumphantly from injury, winning the inaugural Gibraltar to Inverell des Femmes one-day NRS race today.